omidarmat/onLearn/threejs.md

 #### `.distanceTo(target: Vector3)`

-`.distanceTo()` method returns the length from the center of the object that calls the method to the `position` object given to the method as parameter.
+`.distanceTo()` method returns the length from the center of the object that calls the method to the `position` of the object given to the method as parameter.

 ```js
 mesh.position.distanceTo(camera.position);